 Contact Us for a Free Consultation

-If you suffer from a criminal conviction, contact Los Angeles Expungement Lawyer John Rogers at the Law Offices of John D. Rogers located at 1801 Century Park East, 24th Floor, Los Angeles, CA 90067.
-Call 877-888-9820 for a free confidential consultation concerning your eligibility to expunge your record.
+If you suffer from a criminal conviction, contact a Los Angeles Expungement Lawyer at the Law Offices of John D. Rogers.
+Call (949) 625-4487 for a free confidential consultation concerning your eligibility to expunge your record.